Premium

 Investing together in a strong hospitality industry

 HOP strengthens the hospitality industry by investing in projects that contribute to the future of the sector.
-Think better working conditions.
+Better working conditions.
 Campaigns to show the versatility of the sector.
-Or to ensure that education links up well with practice.
+And to ensure that education is properly linked to practice.
 This is only possible if we invest in a fund together.
-That is why social partners have agreed that employers and employees jointly contribute to this, with a premium.
+That is why social partners have agreed that employers and employees jointly contribute to HOP, with a premium.

 On this page, you will find everything you need to know about the premium for you as an employer or employee.